mckib2/pygrappa/README.rst

         Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 53.6 (2005): 1383-1392.
 ..
 [13] Seiberlich, Nicole, et al. "Self‐calibrating GRAPPA
         operator gridding for radial and spiral trajectories."
+        Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 59.4 (2008): 930-935.
+..
+[14] Seiberlich, Nicole, et al. "Self‐calibrating GRAPPA
+        operator gridding for radial and spiral trajectories."
         Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine